21 July 2017 by Anna Staford

 One of the most exciting parts of travelling abroad with young children can be the journey.
 Planes are a never-ending source of delight and wonder for young children.
 There are many safety precautions and regulations that airlines must adhere to when carrying children.
 These include international regulations as well as safety regulations mandated by their country of origin.

 However, it is also up to us, to keep our children safe and happy during the journey and flight.
-Here are 3 vital safety reminders if you are travelling with young children:
+Here are 3 vital safety reminders if you are travelling with kids:

 It's every parents’ nightmare to lose their child – and the risk is higher when in crowded places such as the airport.
 Make sure they know they must stay with you at all times, even though there may be lots of exciting things to look at.
 Also avoid getting distracted yourself and taking your eye off them!
 It only takes seconds to lose them.
 Its worth dressing your kids in bright, distinctive clothes that stand out.
 This will help you spot them easily if they accidently wander off.
 While on the plane, its best to keep them seated with the seatbelt loosely fastened and visible (even while they are sleeping – this will avoid you having to wake them up just to prove they have a belt on if this is hidden by a blanket).